sable-mink Posted June 30, 2006 Posted June 30, 2006 What is softer, Bluefox or Bluefrost fox? It's for a boa for my girlfriend

-Guest Posted July 2, 2006 Share Posted July 2, 2006 The softness of fox depends on many things.
+Guest Posted July 2, 2006 Posted July 2, 2006 The softness of fox depends on many things.
 Sometimes the thicker plusher foxes are older fox...but then they may not be as soft.
 Its like a silver back with gorillas...they are puffed up stud fox .....but softeness isnt the object then, with say a silver fox like this.Then of course the further north the fox is from, the softer and denser the pelt. that is why the yakutians claim their fox is best, and I must admit that Norwegian and Yakut Arctic fox seem the best softenss wise.
 Diet comes into it aswell.
 Yakut fox eat a lot of fish oils, so that the oils get into the coat.
 Its like when you mix "show gloss" into a horse's feed.
 Then grooming naturally keps animals coats good.
 But then sometimes a wild fox will have lovely soft fur...if its northern. you won't get a British fox with soft fur for example.
 So blue fox, arctic fox, is generally the softest.
 These furs can be dyed and its why many coloured foxes are very very soft.
-Link to comment Share on other sites More sharing options...

 Recommended Posts